 Use Templates to Keep Local Marketing Messages Relevant

 A centralized marketing campaign doesn’t have to lock franchisees into irrelevant messaging, however.
 The trick is to create templates that align with the campaign but also leave room for local customization.
+Things like bibond signs for businesses that have room for customization work great in cross country campaigns.

 Building these kinds of templates goes along way to ensuring brand compliance, writes the team at Point Franchise.
 “Templates make it very easy for franchisees to adhere to your brand guidelines.
 These can then be used for local promotional activity to support the more extensive, nationwide marketing campaigns that you produce.”